Leamington District Secondary School: Athletics

-LDSS competes in the Windsor & Essex County Secondary School Athletic Association (WECSSA) athletic division and offers a variety of sports opportunities including boys and girls volleyball, basketball, hockey, and soccer, boys baseball, and girls softball, as well as cross country, tennis, badminton, golf, and swimming.
+LDSS competes in the Windsor & Essex County Secondary School Athletic Association (WECSSAA) athletic division and offers a variety of sports opportunities including boys and girls volleyball, basketball, hockey, and soccer, boys baseball, and girls softball, as well as cross country, tennis, badminton, golf, and swimming.
 The school mascot is a lion named Snoil, who is often seen at school events.
 The school's most prominent rival is Leamington's second high school Cardinal Carter Catholic High School.